Home Experiment for Science!!

 - complement other areas of the curriculum, with children applying mathematical and literacy skills into their science work through the various experiments we undertake.

 - Support children to have the skills to enable them to access relevant scientific information, to enable them to speak confidently about planning and following through their enquiries.

-- develop children’s ability to work in a variety of ways including, working together in groups, independently, in partners and as a whole class.
+- develop children’s ability to work in a variety of ways including, working independently, collaboratively in groups and with partners and as a whole class.
 Building confidence to continue this ability into the other area's of learning across the school.

 - Follow the programmes of study at each Key Stage of the National Curriculum, including the Early Learning Goals for the Foundation Stage, in order to develop scientific skills, knowledge and understanding,

 - Provide a scientifically stimulating environment.

 - nurture and inspire pupils to have a positive response to science and aspire to do well or even become scientist themselves.